Darksonn/falling_sand-asm/README.md

 # Falling sand game

 This is a falling sand game, based on the idea found in [a game from dan-ball.jp](https://dan-ball.jp/en/javagame/dust/).
-It is written in assembler, and the binary fits is 512 bytes.
+It is written in assembly, and the binary fits is 512 bytes.

 In order to run it, you need `nasm`.
 After installing `nasm`, simply run the